Products

 Mark Heinrich

-Currently - Product Manager for Teamcenter Bill of Material Management / Product Structure.
+Currently - Product Manager Simcenter STAR-CCM+ for Interoperability.
 Drawing upon over 20 years of experience in aerospace, automotive and machinery engineering organizations I have been an engineer, CFD analyst, test engineer, manufacturing planner, software developer, solution architect and manager.
 It helps to have walked a few miles in your users shoes.

 More from this author